 What do you love most about Concordia?

 I truly enjoy interacting with my students in the classroom and during my office hours.
 I know my students beyond the classroom and enjoy advising them for internships, research, and graduate school.

 What’s your education and career background?
 Where did you study?
 What did you do before Concordia?

-I studied at Marquette University where I obtained a Bachelor of Science in psychology (1997), master’s degree of physical therapy (1999), PhD in clinical & translational rehabilitation science (2015), and a postdoctoral fellowship (2015-2016).
+I studied at Marquette University where I obtained a Bachelor of Science in psychology (1997), a master’s degree in physical therapy (1999), a PhD in clinical & translational rehabilitation science (2015), and a postdoctoral fellowship (2015-2016).

 What are you most passionate about in your work here at Concordia?

 I am passionate about developing students’ abilities to critically assess how exercise can impact the human body, especially in the realm of individuals with chronic diseases such as obesity, metabolic syndrome, cardiovascular disease, and type 2 diabetes.

 What’s the one key lesson from your courses/work here at Concordia that you hope students take away from interacting with you and learning from you?

 I have two.
 Don’t just memorize the knowledge.
 Learn it and be able to apply it to actual patients and clients.
 People are not going to present you as a textbook example.
 People have more than one impairment or disease process.
 Be willing to look at each person as an individual and develop an individualized exercise plan for improving health.

 Secondly, the best way to develop your skills is to put them into practice.
 Complete an internship focused on your career goals.
 Network with professionals in the field and make connections for the future.